 alternative locations have been evaluated, and there are no reasonable alternative locations which avoid prime agricultural areas and there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands.

-Estate wineries shall be required to locate with direct access to a roadway with sufficient capacity to accommodate the anticipated traffic.
-A traffic study may be required as a condition of the development of the estate winery.
+Estate wineries or cideries shall be required to locate with direct access to a roadway with sufficient capacity to accommodate the anticipated traffic.
+A traffic study may be required as a condition of the development of the estate winery or cidery.

-Winery buildings should be set back sufficiently from a roadway in order to accommodate a suitable planting area to provide and maintain an agricultural setting.
+Winery or cidery buildings shall be clustered to minimize impacting land available for cultivation and should be set back sufficiently from a roadway in order to accommodate a suitable planting area to provide and maintain an agricultural setting.

-Council shall require that a minimum of 4 hectares of the land that is arable for viticulture and/or the production of fruit crops be planted prior to the issuance of a building permit for the estate winery.
+Council shall require that a minimum of 4 hectares of the land that is arable for viticulture and/or the production of fruit crops be planted prior to the issuance of a building permit for the estate winery or cidery.

-Accessory uses to a winery shall not detract from the principal agricultural use nor adversely affect surrounding land uses.
+Accessory uses to a winery or cidery shall not detract from the principal agricultural use nor adversely affect surrounding land uses.

 Estate wineries shall be subject to Site Plan Control and Site Plan Agreement Approval by the Township.
 The following matters must be addressed to the satisfaction of the Township: